True Rummy Nose Tetra Care: Tank Setup, Diet, Tank Mates, and More

 How many rummy nose tetras should I keep together?

 At minimum 8, but 12 or more is better.
 Rummy nose tetras are one of the tightest-schooling species in the hobby, and larger groups produce the most impressive synchronized swimming displays.
-In small groups, they tend to be nervous and scattered.
+In small groups, they are nervous and scattered.

 Closing Thoughts